 The transition probabilities between advanced disease states (i.e., compensated cirrhosis, decompensated cirrhosis, hepatocellular carcinoma, and liver transplant) are derived from the natural history of patients with hepatitis C virus infection (Table 8).
 We took this approach because there are limited data on the natural history of PBC in advanced stages of the disease.
 In addition, clinical evidence indicates that the risk of hepatocellular carcinoma in PBC patients with cirrhosis is similar to that in patients with hepatitis C, which was confirmed with communications with clinical experts.
-We also believe that this approach is biologically appropriate.^{53,54} Therefore, we used transition probabilities from a published cost-effectiveness model of hepatitis C.55 Transition probabilities from early stages of PBC (stages 1-3) to compensated cirrhosis, compensated cirrhosis to decompensated cirrhosis, compensated cirrhosis to hepatocellular carcinoma, and liver-related death in PBC stages 1-3 and compensated cirrhosis were calibrated such that the predicted 15-year transplant-free survival from the model matches the reported values based on patients' levels of

-©Institute for Clinical and Economic Review, 2016 Draft Evidence Report - OCA for the Treatment of PBC ALP and bilirubin at 12 months, as reported by the Global PBC study.10 We also incorporated ageand sex-specific background mortality using U.S. life tables.56
+We also believe that this approach is biologically appropriate. ^{60,61} Therefore, we used transition probabilities from a published cost-effectiveness model of hepatitis C. 62 Transition probabilities from early stages of PBC (stages 1-3) to compensated cirrhosis, compensated cirrhosis to decompensated cirrhosis, compensated cirrhosis to hepatocellular carcinoma, and liver-related death in PBC stages 1-3 and compensated cirrhosis were calibrated such that the predicted 15-year transplant-free survival from the model matches the reported values based on patients' levels of ALP and bilirubin at 12 months, as reported by the Global PBC study.
+22 We also incorporated age-and sex-specific background mortality using U.S. life tables.
+63